Sudharsang14/CODTECH_INTERNSHIP_TASKS/README.md

    *8.* Making a sample prediction based on passenger details

 This project helps understand how decision trees work, how features affect survival, and how to interpret model outputs.
-It serves as a foundational machine learning classification example suitable for beginners and intermediate learners.
+It serves as a foundational machine learning classification example.

+*OUTPUT:*